Quant-link/QLK-FREN-Private/README.md

 This MVP validates the core concept of fetching and narrating financial data, paving the way for future enhancements and integrations within the broader QuantLink ecosystem.
 It demonstrates the technical feasibility of combining data retrieval with AI-driven voice output for delivering timely information.

-### Current Status: MVP Achieved
+### Current Status: MVP Achieved and Enhanced

-The current version of this repository successfully implements the core MVP functionalities:
+The current version of this repository successfully implements the core MVP functionalities with several enhancements:

 *   **Price Fetching:** Connects to the CoinGecko API to retrieve current prices for specified cryptocurrencies against various fiat currencies.
-Includes basic error handling.
+Includes robust error handling and retries.
-*   **Narration:** Uses `gTTS` (Google Text-to-Speech) to convert the fetched price into an audio narration and `playsound` to play it.
+*   **Narration:** Uses `gTTS` (Google Text-to-Speech) to convert the fetched price into an audio narration with reliable cross-platform playback.
-*   **Command-Line Interface:** Allows users to specify the cryptocurrency and target currency via command-line arguments.
+*   **Command-Line Interface:** Allows users to specify the cryptocurrency, target currency, language, narration speed, and caching behavior via command-line arguments.
+*   **Caching System:** Implements a smart caching system to avoid redundant API calls and narrations for repeated queries, improving performance and reducing resource usage.
-*   **Basic Structure:** A modular structure with separate components for price fetching and narration.
+*   **Modular Structure:** A well-organized, modular structure with separate components for configuration, price fetching, and narration.

 ### Development Plan & Future Enhancements

-While the MVP is functional, the following steps and enhancements are planned to evolve this project into a more robust and feature-rich application.
+While the enhanced MVP is functional, the following steps and enhancements are planned to evolve this project into a more robust and feature-rich application.
 These are iterative steps and can be prioritized based on evolving requirements.

 **Phase 1: Stabilisation & Refinement (Short-Term)**